 With annotations stored in the database, Zotero is able to quickly sync just the details of each new or updated annotation.
 By contrast, with standard PDF annotations, the entire PDF file needs to be transferred after every change, so if two people in a group added an annotation at the same time, or even if a PDF was just left open on one computer, it would create an unresolvable file conflict, forcing the user to choose one side or the other.
 This happened regularly in earlier versions of Zotero, both in personal and group libraries, and we expect PDF annotation to get far more usage as part of the app.

 Storing annotations in the database also enables advanced functionality, such as being able to tag annotations and filter for them throughout the Zotero interface.
 We plan to add other extended features like this going forward.

 There are major performance benefits as well.
 For syncing, as discussed above, saving annotations back to the file requires Zotero to transfer the entire file — which could be many megabytes — after every change, whereas transferring just an individual annotation is instantaneous.
-It's also harder for Zotero to track changes to external files, so if you annotate something externally, there may be a delay before you can search for those annotations in Zotero or before the updated file syncs — you might need to wait for Zotero to notice the file modification or manually trigger reprocessing.
+It's also harder for Zotero to track changes to external files, so if you annotate something externally, there may be a delay before you can search for those annotations in Zotero or before the updated file syncs — you might need to wait for Zotero to notice the file modification or manually trigger reprocessing and syncing.

 We'll always try to support external workflows as efficiently as possible, but it will never match the seamless experience we're able to provide when everything is done within the app.

 Interacting with Embedded Annotations